KentoNishi/torch-time-stretch/readme.md

 * Time-stretch audio clips quickly using PyTorch (with CUDA support)
 * Calculate efficient time-stretch targets (useful for augmentation, where speed is more important than precise time-stretches)

+> Also check out [torch-pitch-shift](https://github.com/KentoNishi/torch-pitch-shift), a sister project for pitch-shifting.

 ## Installation
 ```bash
 pip install torch-time-stretch